autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 7.md

 	- Check whether numbers have reasonable numbers and good units

 # 7-5
-- Work-energy theorem works for motion along a curved path and in cases where t
+- Work-energy theorem works for motion along a curved path and in cases where the forces are not constant and can be extended to describe systems as well as objects
+-